erickrr-bd/Tekium-PAN-Hunter-Script/README.md

 By default, the script files with the extension txt, csv, docx, xlsx, xls, doc and log.

-It must be indicated by means of a parameter the route where the search for the possible PAN's will be carried out.
+It must be indicated by means of a parameter the path or folder where the search for the possible PAN's will be carried out.

 Here is an example: